AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository provides the BSU Spartan Team’s self-driving car, developed and programmed by our team from the Philippines for the World Robot Olympiad™ 2024 – Future Engineers Category (Self-Driving Cars) with the theme Earth Allies.
 Here, you’ll find details about the robot’s design, functionality, and features, reflecting our dedication to pushing the boundaries of autonomous technology.

 > [!NOTE]
-> The team highly recommends the readers of this repository to use light mode when viewing this engineering documentation.
+> The team highly recommends the readers of this repository to use light default mode when viewing this engineering documentation.

 ***